cjbaccus/python_snippets/README.md

 	ips["1.1.1.1","192.168.1.1", "10.10.10.10","8.8.8.8"]
 else:

+print("Using ips from previous snippet")

 with open("ipaddresses1.txt", "w") as invt: for ip in ips:
 	  invt.write(ip+"\n")
+	print("File ipaddresses1.txt has been written!")

 #This should result in a file written in directory you are in with an ip per line